Support our sponsor: Greene County CVB

 D. Any player or coach who receives an accumulation of three (3) yellow cards must sit out the next game.

 E. Spectators may be ejected from the park for improper conduct, at the discretion of the tournament officials.
 Artificial noise makers are not permitted.

 F. Any disciplinary action will be reported to the teams governing organization and for CONCACAF teams will be reported to USSF.

 IN ACCORDANCE WITH FIFA POLICY:

 1. There shall be no dissent between players and/or coaches and the referee.
 Questioning a referee’s call is considered dissent.
 All coaches are urged to solicit the support of their fans in monitoring and enforcing this policy.

 2. Any player or coach ejected from a game will be ineligible to participate in the next (at a minimum of one game) scheduled game.
 No substitution will be allowed for the ejected player.

 3. All coaches will remain within 20 yards of the center line.

-All other normal rules apply as to the rules of soccer for these age groups.
 There will be no extended games, except for Championship games.
-If there is a tie at the end of regulation play in Championship games only, there will be two (2) 5 minute overtime periods followed by Kicks from the Penalty Mark if the game is still tied.
+If there is a tie at the end of regulation play in Championship games only, there will be two (2) 5 minute overtime periods (U08-U12) or two (2) 10 minute overtime periods (U13-U19) followed by Kicks from the Penalty Mark if the game is still tied.